 - Mont likely, you will need to have an SSN to receive a loan approval

-Of course, each lender will have other requirements, as well.
-They will ask you to provide details about your company bank accounts and maybe even a copy of your LLC Operating Agreement.
+- They will ask you to provide details about your company bank accounts and maybe even a copy of your LLC Operating Agreement.

-Financial Documents for an LLC Loan
+Documents for LLC Business Loans

 In addition, lenders will pull your credit report to review your financial history and verify your personal and business credit scores.

 Likewise, a list of your aging accounts receivables and payables also gives the lender a picture of your business’s cash flow and financial health.

-Plus, a well-written business plan provides an overview of your business goals and objectives detailing how you plan to run your business.
+Plus, a well-written business plan provides an overview of your business goals and objectives, detailing how you plan to run your business.